CPPbioNOR/Web-server/README.md

 job is to complete the code, run your server, and then test your server by sending requests from browsers running on different hosts.
-If you run your server on a host that already has a Web server running on it, then you should use a different port than port 80 for your Web server.
+If you run your server on a host that already has a Web server running on it, then you should use a different port than port 80 for your Web server.ccc